Keep Cool: Ways to Beat the Heat at Work

 If you’ve ever felt a little lightheaded and scorched after an afternoon in the sun, you know how draining the summer heat can be.
 Heatstroke is the biggest individual danger and, if left untreated, can be fatal, as the National Safety Council (NSC) pointed out.
 Other common hazards include dehydration, heat cramps and heat exhaustion.
 Safeguarding workers against these heat illnesses starts with training the members of your staff to spot the warning signs, and educating them on how to take action when a peer is struggling in the hot weather.

-Wondering if you or someone else might be suffering from a heat-related illness?
+Wondering if you or someone else might be suffering from a heat-related illness at work?
 While there are many different types of temperature-related hazards, most come with similar symptoms.
-According to the Occupational Health and Safety Administration (OSHA), you should keep an eye out for these common signs:
+According to the Occupational Health and Safety Administration (OSHA), you should keep an eye out for these common heat illness signs:

 - Excessive thirst